At my age, the realization of how few days I have left reminds me daily of how perishable this body is.

 I’ve been blessed with idyllic sunset years.

-I’ve got my health, the best hiking trails in the world, a wonderful wife who excuses my grumpiness and does her best to assure I have delicious gourmet meals every day and makes me happy in every way she can.
+I’ve got the best hiking trails in the world, a wonderful wife who excuses my grumpiness and does her best to assure I have delicious gourmet meals every day and makes me happy in every way she can.

 I have good friends.